Orion Group Holdings, Inc. (NYSE:ORN) Expected to Post Quarterly Sales of $150.19 Million

-Wall Street analysts predict that Orion Group Holdings, Inc. (NYSE:ORN – Get Rating) will report $150.19 million in sales for the current fiscal quarter, Zacks reports.
+Brokerages expect Orion Group Holdings, Inc. (NYSE:ORN – Get Rating) to announce $150.19 million in sales for the current quarter, Zacks Investment Research reports.
 Four analysts have issued estimates for Orion Group’s earnings, with estimates ranging from $142.50 million to $155.56 million.
-Orion Group reported sales of $153.31 million during the same quarter last year, which indicates a negative year-over-year growth rate of 2%.
+Orion Group posted sales of $153.31 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 2%.
 The company is expected to issue its next earnings report on Monday, January 1st.

-According to Zacks, analysts expect that Orion Group will report full-year sales of $651.73 million for the current year, with estimates ranging from $636.46 million to $670.00 million.
-For the next financial year, analysts expect that the firm will report sales of $694.77 million, with estimates ranging from $690.65 million to $698.65 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Orion Group.
+On average, analysts expect that Orion Group will report full-year sales of $651.73 million for the current fiscal year, with estimates ranging from $636.46 million to $670.00 million.
+For the next fiscal year, analysts expect that the company will report sales of $694.77 million, with estimates ranging from $690.65 million to $698.65 million.
+Zacks’ sales calculations are an average based on a survey of sell-side research analysts that follow Orion Group.

-Orion Group (NYSE:ORN – Get Rating) last released its quarterly earnings results on Wednesday, March 2nd.
-The construction company reported ($0.17) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.10) by ($0.07).
+Orion Group (NYSE:ORN – Get Rating) last posted its quarterly earnings results on Wednesday, March 2nd.
+The construction company reported ($0.17) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.10) by ($0.07).
 The business had revenue of $162.27 million for the quarter, compared to the consensus estimate of $137.69 million.
 Orion Group had a negative net margin of 2.42% and a negative return on equity of 6.81%.
-During the same period last year, the firm posted $0.12 EPS.
+During the same period in the prior year, the business earned $0.12 earnings per share.

-A number of institutional investors have recently bought and sold shares of ORN.
-Kennedy Capital Management Inc. acquired a new position in Orion Group in the fourth quarter worth approximately $1,139,000.
-Grace & White Inc. NY grew its position in Orion Group by 17.4% during the 4th quarter.
-Grace & White Inc. NY now owns 1,412,815 shares of the construction company’s stock worth $5,326,000 after purchasing an additional 209,588 shares in the last quarter.
-Invenomic Capital Management LP grew its position in Orion Group by 145.7% during the 4th quarter.
-Invenomic Capital Management LP now owns 258,517 shares of the construction company’s stock worth $975,000 after purchasing an additional 153,319 shares in the last quarter.
-Franklin Resources Inc. purchased a new position in Orion Group during the 3rd quarter worth approximately $832,000.
-Finally, Riverwater Partners LLC purchased a new position in Orion Group during the 4th quarter worth approximately $330,000.
-Hedge funds and other institutional investors own 58.48% of the company’s stock.

 About Orion Group (Get Rating)